Golden opportunities for enterprise e-waste reduction

 This will not only reduce asset-disposal headaches but also hardware acquisition costs.

 Planned obsolescence is rampant in consumer products, such as the sealed iPhone with its non-user replaceable battery.
-Fortunately, this is less so with data centre assets, which most customers expect to be relatively upgradeable and repairable.
+Fortunately, this is less so with data center assets, which most customers expect to be relatively upgradeable and repairable.
 Manufacturers, however, continue to leverage various strategies for encouraging customers to shorten replacement cycles as a means to increase sales.

 Despite mountains of experience contradicting the three- to five-year maximum lifespan, for instance, it is still widely promoted as the full, safe operating period for IT gear.
 Similarly, end-of-support-life dates are used to define product obsolescence on behalf of customers, regardless of their actual use of the equipment.